poppuppy/alpha-free-matting/README.md

 ## Get Started

 * Install [ViTMatte](https://github.com/hustvl/ViTMatte).
-(Warning: different from VitMatte, the input (image only, without trimap) to our model contains 3 channels.
-Therefore the preprocess.py is slightly different.)
+(Warning: different from ViTMatte, the input (image only, without trimap) of our model contains 3 channels.
+Therefore the pretrained/preprocess.py is slightly different.)
 * Prepare the dataset, e.g., [AM-2K](https://github.com/JizhiziLi/GFM), and generate the trimaps using

 ```